-Bishop-Elect Kathryn served as incumbent at All Saints Westboro in Ottawa.
+Bishop Kathryn served as incumbent at All Saints Westboro in Ottawa.
 Before that, she was incumbent at Christ Church in Bells Corners for 10 years, served as incumbent for the Parish of Fitzroy Harbour for five years, and as associate curate at Saint John the Evangelist on Elgin Street.

-Born in Montreal, Kathryn grew up there, spending every summer in the Maritimes where many of her family live.
+Born in Montreal, Bishop Kathryn grew up there, spending every summer in the Maritimes where many of her family live.
 She briefly lived west of Toronto and then moved to Ottawa to attend Carleton University.
 She completed her undergraduate and graduate degrees in Classics at Carleton University.
 She worked as a sessional lecturer at Carleton before beginning doctoral studies at Ottawa University.
-During this time, she raised her family, served in parish ministries and volunteered with community organizations including La Leche
+During this time, she raised her family, served in parish ministries and volunteered with community organizations including La Leche League and Scouts Canada.
+She worked from home as the managing editor of the International Journal of Computers and Geosciences.

-Kathryn has three adult children and one grandchild.
+Bishop Kathryn has three adult children and one grandchild.
 She enjoys many outdoor activities with her pets, including camping, kayaking, hiking, cross-country skiing and snowshoeing.
 She loves to create art through many kinds of needlework and multi-media art projects.
 She is an avid reader, a fierce puzzle solver and board game enthusiast.

 Monday to Thursday 9 am to 3 pm